GTPB/TCDT22/README.md

 to learning.

 ---
-## Challenge: How do you understand the seven principles of learning?
-(10 min)
-- Work in groups of three.
-- Carefully read the strategies as a group.
-- Pick one principle that is not clear to you.
-- Ask one question.
----
 ![](https://i.imgur.com/k6AW9or.png)

 ---
 ## Challenge: Teaching versus training
 - Based on your experience, what are in your opinion the differences between teaching and